 Tool Description backup Run full or incremental backups on one or more Identity Brokers.
-This utility also supports the use of a properties file to pass pre- defined command-line arguments.
-See Managing the tools properties File base64 Encode raw data using the base64 algorithm or decode base64- encoded data back to its raw representation. broker-admin Invokes administrative operations over the Identity Broker REST API.
-The tool provides commands that allow you to invoke admin operations to manage the Identity Broker.
+This utility also sup- ports the use of a properties file to pass predefined command-line arguments.
+See Managing the tools.properties File base64 Encode raw data using the base64 algorithm or decode base64-encoded data back to its raw representation. broker-admin Invokes administrative operations over the Identity Broker REST API.
+The tool provides commands that allow you to invoke admin operations to manage the Iden- tity Broker. collect-support-data Collect and package system information useful in troubleshooting problems.
+The information is packaged as a ZIP archive that can be sent to a technical support representative. consent-admin Manage a resource owner consent.
+This tool provides commands that allow you to invoke consent management operations over the Identity Broker REST API.
+Consent is authorized by a resource owner to allow access to resources by an application. create-initial-broker-config Create an initial Identity Broker configuration. create-rc-script Create a Run Control (RC) script that can be used to start, stop, and restart the Iden- tity Broker on Unix-based systems. dsconfig View and edit the Identity Broker configuration. dsframework Manage administrative server groups or the global administrative user accounts that are used to configure servers within server groups.

-Table 9.
 Identity Broker Tools